-Now that distributed work has become the norm — permanently for some and temporarily for others — there are two relatively simple things any organization can do to work, learn, and innovate in internet time.
+Now that distributed work has become the norm — permanently for some and temporarily for others — there are two things any organization can do to work, learn, and innovate in internet time.

 - Optimize meetings for a digital workplace

 Back in 2008 I noted that cooperating, reflecting, and supporting each other are necessary for groups of knowledge workers to collectively achieve common objectives.
 That year, my colleague Jay Cross surveyed 237 workers from various countries and in different sized organizations.
 They identified a number of key issues preventing them from doing their best work.

 - a lack of cooperation

 - no time for reflection

 - no ability to create DIY tools for work

 - poor training